botanio/sdk/README.md

 ## <a name="url_shorten"></a>URL shortening

 ###How it works
 You create unique link for each pair (user, link).
 When user clicks link, Botan remembers user agent, IP address and other stuff.
 Such info is being sticked to particular user id.
-After that you'll be able to see statics and made segmentation by geography, languages, devices, operation systems.
+After that you'll be able to see statics and made segmentation by geography, languages, devices, operating systems.

 ###What url to shorten
 We suggest you to shorten every url that you send to user.
 Most often case is sending "please rate us" link — almost every bot asks for rating.